The 1-Page Guide To

 We only charge fixed fees to arrange formal documentation.

 Unlike lawyers, our low fixed price fees do not increase "by-the-hour" with more charges for drafts if you disagree or need help finalising some details.
-We make payment as easy as can be, with credit card facilities and installment payment plans starting as low as $250.
+We make payment as easy as can be, with credit card facilities and flexible installment payment plans starting as low as $250.

 Safe

 Most importantly, if you've reached a deal between you, we won't "unstitch it".
+We won't make your deal fall over.

 Should we go to lawyers?